devaffeine/sb-auth-poc/README.md

 ## TODO

- - reduce docker image size
 - checkout how to add application metrics to prometheus
 - checkout how to measure latency of requests
 - build with github actions
 - add integration tests with jmeter
 - add integration tests with newman
 - add logging for splunk